Unsure if you are a young carer? Find out here!

 The person you support might have a physical disability, long term illness or mental illness or ill-health.
 They could misuse drugs or alcohol.

 You might do tasks such as cooking meals, going shopping or making sure someone takes their medicine.
-Or you may give someone emotional support.
+You may also give someone emotional support on a regular basis.

 Think you might be a young carer?